cp3-llbb/CommonTools/Factories/README.md

  - `normalize-to`: Name of an alternate normalisation constant to be used (given in the input JSON)
  - `allow-weighted-data`: (optional, default to False) Boolean; if true, do NOT force weights to 1 for data.

+##### Automatic optimization

+If you set the `optimize_plots` global variable to `True`, and automatic optimization will be performed.
+All the plots sharing the *exact* same cut and weights expressions will be grouped together into a single `if` block.
+This allows to reduce the quantity of code processed and to evaluate only once the cut and the weight expression.

 #### Generating a tree